Devontez Walker: North Carolina

 After departing Kent State, Walker returned to his home state, transferring to North Carolina.
 Walker was named to the 2023 Preseason All ACC Team.
 In a controversial and highly criticized decision, the NCAA ruled Walker a two-time transfer, and he was initially denied eligibility for 2023.
 After missing four games due to the issue, Walker's eligibility was reinstated for the remainder of the 2023 season.

 Walker returned to action against Syracuse and played in eight games, catching 41 passes for 699 yards and seven touchdowns.
 He caught six passes for 132 yards and three touchdowns in his second game back against Miami.
 Walker declared for the NFL draft after the conclusion of the regular season, opting out of the Duke's Mayo Bowl in the process.

 Professional career

 Walker was selected by the Baltimore Ravens in the fourth round, 113th overall, of the 2024 NFL draft.
 The Ravens acquired the pick in a trade that sent Morgan Moses to the New York Jets.
 On December 15, 2024, in a Week 15 game against the New York Giants, Walker caught his first NFL career reception and touchdown after Lamar Jackson threw a 21-yard pass on 3rd down.
 The Ravens would later defeat the Giants 35–14.
 That would be the only offensive statistic Walker had during the regular season, as he spent most of his time on special teams when he was not made inactive.

+Walker entered the 2025 campaign as one of Baltimore's auxiliary wide receivers.
+He recorded two receptions for 26 yards and two touchdowns in a 41–17 victory over the Cleveland Browns in Week 2.

+In Week 18 Walker scored the opening touchdown against the Pittsburgh Steelers.
+He recorded two receptions for 46 yards and a touchdown in a 24-26 loss.